 Omega-3 fatty acids have made a name for themselves over the years, contributing to joint health, heart health, and healthy brain function.* And as it turns out, omega-3s have plenty to offer to you and your baby during pregnancy, too.
 While there are a few different forms of omega-3s, research has linked most of the benefits to one in particular: docosahexaenoic acid (DHA).
 Keep reading to learn about five key benefits of DHA during pregnancy and how you can get enough of this important prenatal nutrient.

 What are the benefits of DHA during pregnancy?

 1. DHA may help support a full-term pregnancy.*

 Your baby is considered full-term once you reach 39 weeks.
 And they use every bit of that time to grow and develop vital organs, like their brain, lungs, and liver.
 Plus, full-term babies tend to suck and swallow more effectively, making breastfeeding a little bit easier.
-Research suggests that DHA can help support a healthy full-term birth, allowing your little one to fully develop and give them plenty of time to prepare to enter the world.*
+Research suggests that DHA can help support a healthy full-term pregnancy, allowing your little one to fully develop and giving them plenty of time to prepare to enter the world.*